conduitio-labs/conduit-connector-openai-vectorstore/README.md

 # How is the record written

-We currently don't support upload by chunks to OpenAI.
-Each `opencdc.Record` represents a single file for the connector.
-The record key is interpreted as the file name.

 The connector will read the whole record and try to upload the `.Payload.After` bytes into OpenAI.
 There's no support for partial uploads at the moment, each record represents a single file.
 If two records with the same key are received, a single file will be written.

 In order to process an update record, we delete the file and create it, which might be a bit slow.
 Updates then must include the whole file in the record.